 |Site Map||Polytopes||Dynkin Diagrams||Vertex Figures, etc.||Incidence Matrices||Index|

 Convex polyhedra using only equilateral triangles for faces are called deltahedra.
 (Those are known such because of the shape of that upper-case Greek letter.)
 This kind of restriction could be considered a bit more generally, as well as for higher dimensions.
-The most general set-up there would be that of isohedral polytopes, being defined as having only a single shape for facets.
+The most general set-up there would be that of homohedral polytopes, being defined as having only a single shape for facets.
 (Note that isohedral then would add that those are required to be symmetry equivalent as well – which here is not required.
 However obviously any isohedral polytope would also be homohedral.)

 The list given here-below is not meant to be an exhaustive listing.
 It rather aims for some extremal ends: restricting to convex polytopes in general, and either to regular facets additionally or to non-isogonal results. – Note: this setup does not require the polytopes generally to be isogonal in addition, i.e. having just a single type of vertices (vertex surroundings / vertex figures), i.e. neither by equivalence nor be symmetry.
-Polytopes which are both, isogonal and isohedral, commonly are known under the attribute noble (and thus are listed there).
+Polytopes which are both, isogonal and isohedral, commonly are known under the attribute noble (and thus would be listed there).